Hypersurfaces in spaces of constant curvature satisfying a particular Roter type equation: Abstract

 \section{Abstract}

-Let $M$ be a hypersurface in the $(n+1)$-dimensional space forms, $n \geq 4$, with three distinct principal curvatures.
-We prove that on the set $U$ of all points of $M$ at which the Ricci operator $\mathcal{S}$ of $M$ has three distinct eigenvalues, the Riemann-Christoffel curvature tensor $R$ of $M$ is a linear combination of some Kulkarni-Nomizu products formed by the metric tensor $g$, the Ricci tensor $S$ and its square $S^{2}$ of $M$, i.e., the tensor $R$ satisfies some Roter type equation.
-Moreover, on $U$ the $(0,4)$-tensor $R \cdot S$ is a linear combination of some Tachibana tensors formed by $g$, $S$ and $S^{2}$.
+Let $M$ be a hypersurface isometrically immersed in an $(n+1)$-dimensional semi-Riemannian space of constant curvature, $n > 3$, such that its shape operator ${\mathcal A}$ satisfies ${\mathcal A}^{3} = \phi {\mathcal A}^{2} + \psi {\mathcal A} + \rho I\!d$, where $\phi$, $\psi$ and $\rho$ are some functions on $M$ and $I\!d$ is the identity operator.
+The main result of this paper states that on the set $U$ of all points of $M$ at which the square $\mathcal{S}^{2}$ of the Ricci operator $\mathcal{S}$ of $M$ is not a linear combination of $\mathcal{S}$ and $I\!d$, the Riemann-Christoffel curvature tensor $R$ of $M$ is a linear combination of some Kulkarni-Nomizu products formed by the metric tensor $g$, the Ricci tensor $S$ and the tensor $S^{2}$ of $M$, i.e., the tensor $R$ satisfies on $U$ some Roter type equation.
+Moreover, the $(0,4)$-tensor $R \cdot S$ is on $U$ a linear combination of some Tachibana tensors formed by the tensors $g$, $S$ and $S^{2}$.
+In particular, if $M$ is a hypersurface isometrically immersed in the $(n+1)$-dimensional Riemannian space of constant curvature, $n > 3$, with three distinct principal curvatures and the Ricci operator $\mathcal{S}$ with three distinct eigenvalues then the Riemann-Christoffel curvature tensor $R$ of $M$ also satisfies a Roter type equation of this kind.

 \subjclass[2020]{Primary 53B20, 53B25}